-According to James Rubenstein, the author of our text, The Cultural Landscape, our world is undergoing "a tension between two important themes - globalization and cultural diversity."
-We live in a world that is both more unified and more polarized than ever in terms of economies, politics, culture, and the environment.
-While humans may unify under numerous circumstances for any given period of time, "people are taking deliberate steps to retain distinctive cultural identities."
+According to James Rubenstein, the author of our text, The Cultural Landscape - An Introduction to Human Geography, the central theme of this book (and the course!) is "a tension between two important themes - globalization and cultural diversity."
+We live in a world that is more unified than ever in terms of economies, politics, culture, and the environment.
+While we unify under numerous circumstances for any given period of time, "people are taking deliberate steps to retain distinctive cultural identities."
 This course will aid in the understanding of today's world both culturally and geographically.